 I admit that when I first heard about this experiment I thought it was a bit cruel, and I wondered why we read so much into it.
 After all, what if the child doesn’t like marshmallows, or doesn't WANT the second cookie?
 And who cares if they can resist eating it?

 But here's the thing.
 Once we find a treat the child likes, virtually all young children want the second treat, so the question becomes whether the child can manage his impulses in order to meet his own goals.
-The treat experiment is interesting because it shows us whether the child has developed his rational frontal cortex sufficiently to regulate his emotions, his anxiety about getting the treat, and his impulses.
-This huge accomplishment is an indicator of the child’s emerging self-mastery, which allows him, in turn, to master the world.
+Every child will eventually develop this capacity.
+But why does it happen earlier for some children, that they have developed their rational frontal cortex sufficiently to regulate their emotions, their anxiety about getting the treat, and their impulses?
+This huge accomplishment of being able to delay gratification is an indicator of the child’s emerging self-mastery, which allows him, in turn, to master the world.
 (Here's an in-depth article from the New Yorker on this experiment.)

 Remember, 30% of preschoolers CAN control themselves enough to not eat the treat.
 What can we learn from them?